Expert reference: Dr Charles Matthews: North Carolina Comprehensive Headache Clinic

 1) Find a Diet that Works Best for You

-A study showed that migraneurs were 10 times more likely than the general population to have celiac disease, and a gluten-free diet improved blood-flow to the brain and either eliminated migraines or reduced migraine frequency, duration, and intensity.
+A study showed that migraneurs were 10 times more likely than the general population to have celiac disease or a gluten allergy, and a gluten-free diet improved blood-flow to the brain and either eliminated migraines or reduced migraine frequency, duration, and intensity.

 A study of 10 patients with a long history of chronic headaches that had recently worsened or were resistant to treatment found that all 10 patients were sensitive to gluten.
-MRI scans determined that each had inflammationin their central nervous systems caused by gluten-sensitivity.
+MRI scans determined that each had inflammation in their brains caused by gluten-sensitivity.
 Seven out of nine of these patients that went on a gluten-free diet stopped having headaches completely (R).

 As mentioned above, many have foods or environmental factors (changes in barometric pressure, pollens, dust mites, molds & mycotoxins that are ‘migraine triggers’ (bananas, chocolate, nitrates, aged cheeses, red wine and others)